Volodymyr-M/docs/_tabs/tasks.md

 On the other hand, there are other tasks, and when they are done longer, the entire project's end date is shifted.
 They don't have room to grow at all, their slack is zero.
 Such tasks which cannot be delayed without delaying the entire project are called _critical tasks_.
 If you expect your project to finish in time it is important to pay special attention to critical tasks when tracking your project's progress.

-Ingantt allows to detect critical tasks automatically.
+Ingantt allows detecting critical tasks automatically.
 If in the **Options** dialog **Highlight critical tasks in the Gantt chart** is checked, such tasks are displayed in red.

 ## Fixed Cost